MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-A-General-Provisions/section-5001.3.md

 *Guaranteed loan* means a loan made and serviced by a lender for which the Agency and lender have entered into a lender's agreement and for which the Agency has issued a loan note guarantee.
 Unless otherwise specified, guaranteed loan refers to a loan that the Agency has guaranteed under this Part.

-*Guarantor* means a person giving assurance to the Agency under an Agency-approved written agreement that the borrower's obligations will be fulfilled and promising repayment of a guaranteed loan if the borrower should default.
+*Guarantor* means a person giving assurance to the Agency under an Agency-approved written agreement that the borrower's obligations will be fulfilled and promising *its undertaking of responsibility for* repayment of a guaranteed loan if the borrower should default.

 *Holder* means a person, other than the lender, who owns all or part of the guaranteed portion of the guaranteed loan with no servicing responsibilities.

-*Hospital.* (1) For the purpose of refinancing rural hospital debt in accordance with § 5001.102(d)(5), hospital means the following types of facilities defined in the Social Security Act, Section 1861 (42 U.S.C.
+*Hospital* (1) For the purpose of refinancing rural hospital debt in accordance with § 5001.102(d)(5), hospital means the following types of facilities defined in the Social Security Act, Section 1861 (42 U.S.C.
 1395x):

 (i) Hospital (section 1861(e)).

 (ii) Psychiatric hospital (section 1861(f)).

 (iii) Long-term care hospital (section 1861(ccc)); and shall also include the following other provider types defined in the Social Security Act, Section 1861 (42 U.S.C.
-1395x):
+1395X):

 (A) Critical access hospital (section 1861(mm)(1)).

 (B) Religious nonmedical health care institution (section 1861(ss)(1)).

-(2) The Agency will use the applicant provider's CMS Certification Number (CCN) to verify the applicant provider is listed as a “Hospital” for the “Provider or Supplier Type” category on the Centers for Medicare and Medicaid Services' Quality Certification and Oversight Reports (QCOR) website *https://qcor.cms.gov/index\_new.jsp.*
+(2) The Agency will use the applicant provider's Centers for Medicare and Medicaid Services (CMS) Certification Number (CCN) to verify the applicant provider is listed as a “Hospital” for the “Provider or Supplier Type” category on the CMS Quality Certification and Oversight Reports (QCOR) website *qcor.cms.gov/index\_new.jsp.*

 *Hybrid* means a combination of two or more renewable energy technologies that are incorporated into a unified system to support a single project.
+Projects which propose two or more different renewable energy technologies that are not incorporated into a unified system and projects which propose different renewable energy technologies at two or more locations (a different technology at each site) are not eligible.
+For example, installing wind technologies at one location and solar technologies at another location is not considered hybrid but installing wind and solar technologies that are incorporated into a unified system to support a single project at both locations is considered hybrid.

 *Hydroelectric source* means a renewable energy system producing electricity using various types of moving water including, but not limited to, diverted run-of-river water, in-stream run-of-river water, and in-conduit water.